andylamp/ptucc_compiler/README.md

 # ptuc Compiler read me.

-This is a brief ReadMe of what this is, what it offers and how to grab, navigate and run this software.
+This is a brief ReadMe of what this is, what it offers and how to grab, navigate, and run this software.

 # What this is